mtrevisan/Boxon/README.md

 <a name="protocol-description"></a>
 ## Protocol description
-A description of the protocol can be obtained through the methods `Parser.describeTemplates` and `Parser.describeTemplate`.
+A description of the protocol can be obtained through the methods `Describer.describeTemplates` and `Describer.describeTemplate`.

 These returns a JSON with a description of all the annotations of the loaded templates.